PeliukasLaptopas/GildedRose-Refactoring-Kata/README.md

-# GildedRose-Refactoring-Kata in Scala

-# PROBLEM AND SOLUTION

 ## This could be solved using Partial functions, however I thought my approach was more ergonomic.

 Not being able to modifiy Item's class really limits us to refactor this code.
 Also, making it an abstract class would enable a lot of possibilities for better representations of each Item within each category.
 Fields could have a wrapper for pattern matching and it would be way easier to not even write code but to read it as well because it would have a lot more power and semantic meaning.